ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/02-data-storage/01-storage-classes/_index.md

 allowVolumeExpansion: true
 ```

-Check the [Storage Class documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/) for more details and other providers.
+Check the [storage class documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/) for more details and other providers.

-Do not forget using your custom Storage Class when you create a cluster, check the required parameters in [SGCluster]({{% relref "06-crd-reference/01-sgcluster" %}})
+Don't forget to use your custom storage class when you create a cluster.
+You can check the required parameters in [SGCluster]({{% relref "06-crd-reference/01-sgcluster" %}}).

 **Important note:**
-Make sure you include these parameters in order to avoid some of the next errors:
+Make sure you include these parameters in order to avoid the following errors:

 - Autoscaler not working as expected:
 `cluster-autoscaler  pod didn't trigger scale-up (it wouldn't fit if a new node is added)`